ocaml/oasis/HACKING.md

 Versions support policy
 =======================

-To help keep Oasis as widely usable as possible, we should be conservative about the minimum required version of our dependencies.
+To help keep OASIS as widely usable as possible, we should be conservative about the minimum required version of our dependencies.
 Here are some policies, to determine what version of a dependency we should require: